Attacks on Approximate Caches in Text-to-Image Diffusion Models: Vulnerabilities of Diffusion Models

 A cache hit reuses an intermediate result from a prior prompt.
-Therefore, such reuse likely retains information from the previous generation in the new generation.
-According to previous studies, the diffusion model determines the image's layout at an early stage \cite{nirvana,xia2025modmefficientservingimage, fisedit}, indicating the diversity reduction caused by reusing the same cache.
-Although the details may change after multiple denoising steps, the structure of the images remains and will demonstrate high similarity compared to the cache.
-Therefore, we next analyze the similarity distribution for images generated with or without caches.
+Therefore, such reuse likely retains information from a previous generation.
+According to previous studies, the diffusion model determines the image's layout at an early stage \cite{nirvana,xia2025modmefficientservingimage, fisedit}, implying that reusing the same cached prompts reduces output diversity.
+Although the details may change after multiple denoising steps, the structure of the images remains similar to the cached state.

-We evaluate such similarity by generating 100 images from different caches and measuring their Structural Similarity Index Measure (SSIM), which is a common metric to measure the similarity between two images.
+We evaluate such similarity by generating 100 images from different cached states and measuring their Structural Similarity Index Measure (SSIM), which is a common metric to measure the similarity between two images.
 We evaluated both SD3 and FLUX models. \Cref{fig:ssim-distribution} shows the distribution of SSIM scores between two images.
-If two prompts hit the same cache, their SSIM tends to be higher compared to those that hit different caches.
-The difference is more prominent in FLUX, as it is a more powerful model that constructs the layout clearly at very early stages, leading to a much higher SSIM score than SD3 when requests hit the same cache.
+If two prompts hit the same cached prompt, their SSIM score tends to be higher compared to those that hit different cached prompts.
+The difference is more prominent in FLUX, as it is a more powerful model that constructs the layout at very early stages.

 \begin{primitivebox}{box:primitive_2}{} Images generated from the same approximate cache have higher similarity.
-Attackers can use the generated image to infer the original prompt their own prompt hits. \end{primitivebox}
+Attackers can use the generated image to infer the original prompt that their prompt hits. \end{primitivebox}